-A cumulative grade point average of not less than 2.2 at the completion of the first two semesters of legal study and thereafter is a prerequisite for continued enrollment.
-The Petitions Committee may waive the above requirement only in exceptional circumstances, provided the student in question has a cumulative grade point average of not less than 2.0.
-The presumption, however, is that a cumulative G.P.A. of less than 2.2 at the conclusion of the first two semesters of legal study will result in dismissal.
+For students who matriculated in Fall 2017 and later, a cumulative grade point average of not less than 2.2 at the completion of the first two semesters of legal study and thereafter is a prerequisite for continued enrollment.
+For students who matriculated in Fall 2016 and earlier, a cumulative grade point average of not less than 2.0 at the completion of the first two semester of legal study and thereafter is a prerequisite for continued enrollment.
+The Petitions Committee may waive the above requirement only in exceptional circumstances, provided the student in question has a cumulative grade point average of not less than 2.0, if the student matriculated in Fall 2017 or later, or 1.8, if the student matriculated in Fall 2016 or earlier.
+The presumption, however, is that a cumulative G.P.A. of less than 2.2, for students who matriculated in Fall 2016 or earlier, at the conclusion of the first two semesters of legal study will result in dismissal.

-a.
-STANDARD FOR REQUIRED COURSES IN THE AMERICAN JD PROGRAM
+2. STANDARD FOR REQUIRED COURSES IN THE AMERICAN JD PROGRAM

-Students in the American JD program must earn a grade of at least 2.2 in each of the following required courses: Contracts I & II, Civil Procedure (either I & II, for students who matriculated in Fall 2019 or earlier, or Civil Procedure, for students who matriculated in fall 2020 or later), Criminal Law, Property I & II, Torts, Constitutional Law, and Evidence.
+Beginning in the Fall term 2017, students in the American JD program must earn a grade of at least 2.2 in each of the following required courses: Contracts I & II, Civil Procedure (either I & II, for students who matriculated in Fall 2019 or earlier, or Civil Procedure, for students who matriculated in fall 2020 or later), Criminal Law, Property I & II, Torts, Constitutional Law, and Evidence.
 In all other required courses, students in the American JD program must earn the minimum passing grade of 1.5.
 Students whose overall grade point average is 2.2 or higher, but who earn a grade below the minimum passing grade for a course, will be required to retake the course and earn a passing grade in order to graduate.
 Absent exceptional circumstances, an affected student must retake any such course when it is next offered (excluding the Summer term).
 Upon specific written request by an affected student made at least a week before a term begins, the Associate Dean for Academic Affairs shall determine whether exceptional circumstances are present and, if such circumstances are present, shall waive the requirement that the course be retaken at that time.
 If the course is next offered during the Summer term, an affected student may retake the course during the Summer, but is not required to do so.